 There is an outgoing U.S. Mail dropbox outside the main entrance (closest to Garage 3).

-Bike racks are located at the Academic Entrance and Public Safety entrance of the main building.
+Bike racks are located at the Academic Entrance and Public Safety entrance of the main building, as well as at 400 FArmington Ave.
+(Cell & Genome Sciences Building).

-The UConn Bookstore is located on the Main floor of the Academic Building, one floor up from the Academic Entrance, next to the Academic Rotunda.
-Bookstore hours are currently Monday-Thursday from 8:30 a.m. to 5 p.m. and Fridays from 8:30 a.m. to 4 p.m.
+The UConn Barnes and Noble Bookstore is located on the Main floor of the Academic Building, one floor up from the Academic Entrance, next to the Academic Rotunda.
+Bookstore hours are currently Monday-Thursday from 8:00 a.m. to 4 p.m..

 The Connucopia Gift Shop opened in 1975.
-It is located on the M-level at UConn John Dempsey Hospital, near the chapel and is staffed by volunteers.
+It is located on the M-level near the cafeteria.
 It offers stationery, jewelry, stuffed animals, baby clothing, officially licensed UConn merchandise, fresh flowers, snacks and more.
 Gift certificates and gift cards are available, and gift shop purchases are exempt from the state sales tax.
 A gift kiosk opened on the first floor of the Outpatient Pavilion in 2015 which is also staffed by volunteers.
 Proceeds from gift shop sales benefit the Auxiliary’s programs and projects.
 Gift Shop hours are Monday through Friday, 8:30 a.m. to 8 p.m. and Saturday/Sunday from Noon to 4 p.m.

 All house phones can be used to make local calls.
 Just dial 9 to get an outside phone line, and then the phone number.
 To dial a number within UConn Health on these phones, just dial the last 4 digits of the phone number.
 These phones are dispersed throughout the main building, including in the food court seating area, in some of the academic hallways